Horst-Günther von Fassong: Operation Bodenplatte and death

 In preparation for Operation Bodenplatte, III.
 Gruppe was moved to an airfield at Großostheim, near Aschaffenburg on 17 December 1944.
 Fassong had learned of the planned operation on 5 December at a meeting held at the headquarters of the II.
-Jagdkorps (2nd Fighter Corps) commanded by Generalmajor Dietrich Peltz, on 5 December.
+Jagdkorps (2nd Fighter Corps) commanded by Generalmajor Dietrich Peltz.
 Fassong informed his Staffelkapitäne of the upcoming operation on 15 December without going into the specifics of the target and date.
 At 06:30 on 1 January, Fassong briefed his pilots of the operation and that their target would be the Asch Airfield (Designated: Y-29) located north-west of Maastricht.
 At 08:18, Fassong led a flight of 31 Fw 190 A-8 fighter aircraft to Frankfurt where they were joined by other Luftwaffe fighters.

 Fassong was last seen in aerial combat near Maastricht.
 Unteroffizier Armin Mehling, Fassong's wingman, reported that Fassong was shot down by two P-47 Thunderbolts over Asch flying a Fw 190 A-8 (Werknummer 682 792—factory number).
 The flight was flying at a height of 15 to 20 m when they were pounced upon by six P-47s.
 Fassong's aircraft was hit and burned immediately.
 The aircraft crashed in a big ball of flames near Opglabbeek.
 Following his death, command of III.
 Gruppe was given to Oberleutnant Paul-Heinrich Dähne.